SUN Community Schools celebrate 25 years of building community; set sights on service and stability for the next 25

 Rosita Rendon knows the benefits of SUN (Schools Uniting Neighborhoods) Community Schools all too well.
 As a young child who moved to Oregon from California, SUN Community Schools didn’t just help her, but her family, too.

-Both Rosita and her mother “attended adult classes where we were able to do to Spanish.
+Both Rosita and her mother “attended adult classes where we were able to take in Spanish.
 I attended as a student, and she as an adult, and so I think that definitely gave us the exposure of getting that academic opportunity to improve on our English,” she said.

 As a fourth grade student in the Reynolds School District, she enrolled in SUN Community Schools, which provided much-needed care after school while her parents were working, as well as academic opportunities, clubs and friends — some lifelong.